-Native to Southeast Asia, the genus dendrobium is one of the largest of all orchid groups.
+Native to Southeast Asia, the genus Dendrobium is one of the largest of all orchid groups.
 There are about 1,200 individual species, and they grow in all manner of climates, from hot, wet lowlands to high-altitude, colder mountains.
 Growers usually divide dendrobiums into groups based on their growing conditions.
 All dendrobiums are epiphytes, meaning that they grow on other plants.
 In nature, they grow on the branches of trees.
 Some are deciduous and some hold onto their leaves all year round.

 During the growing season, dendrobiums like high humidity and lots of water.
 As with all orchids, the frequency of watering depends on your growing conditions, but at least weekly is a good idea during the summer.
 Don't leave them in a tray of water as that can rot the roots.
 After the growing season, cut water back somewhat (maybe every ten days), but do not suspend watering.
 These orchids like a humidity level of 50 to 70 percent.
 Brown leaf tips are a sign that the air is too dry for your orchid and you may need a humidifier.

 You can find a wide range in the color, size, and shape of the blooms.
 The long-lasting sprays of flowers remain in bloom for six to eight weeks.
 You can use the sprays to use as cut flowers for arrangements.
 These bloom several times throughout the year, depending on conditions.
 To help provoke a flower spike, slightly drop the water and nighttime temperature.
 Also, if a cane loses all its leaves, don't cut it off—they sometimes bloom from old canes.

 After the bloom is done, you can cut off the spike above the leafy part of the stem.
 However, you should not remove any old leafless canes.